Affiliate links on Android Authority may earn us a commission. Learn more.

 Voice mails are meant to be concise and to the point.
 “Hey, this is so and so calling about this and that.
 Please call me when you can.”
 That’s it!
 It’s not meant for actual conversations.
 People will call you back when they have time to hear the whole story.

-I suppose the rule of thumb is to just keep in mind your surroundings and other people’s space/time.
+When it comes down to phone etiquette, I suppose the rule of thumb is to just keep in mind your surroundings and other people’s space/time.
 If you don’t know if something is right to do or not, just try to relate it to other non-digital examples that would be similar.
 Or maybe try to think if you would like someone else doing something similar.

 What other things do you guys think are rude when it comes to smartphone usage?
 We are sure you have plenty of things to rant about, and I have already done enough of that.
 It’s your turn!